-The Smiths were one of those completely original sounds that came out of Manchester that seemed to have no precedent sonically in a tie when everyone was going electronic.
-Like an English equivalent to R.E.M., they were a f new sound that used old familiar elements.
+The Smiths were one of those completely original sounds that came out of Manchester.
+They seemed to have no precedent sonically in a time when everyone was going electronic.
+Like an English equivalent to R.E.M., they were a new sound that used old familiar elements.
 Their debut The Smiths was actually re-recorded by producer John Porter under drawn out circumstances, but the result was the sound that launched 1,000 bands.
 Like R.E.M. in American, The Smiths would have a lasting legacy that influenced indie rock in the U.K. during the ’80s and ’90s.

 In the case of the Smiths, it was guitarists Johnny Marr’s Rickenbacker that lent the band a kind of jangly Americana.
 I had subconsciously learned to associate most British vocalists as moping whiners, in that distinctive new romantic sort of way.
 Morrissey, the bands lead vocalist took this tendency to new heights with clever songwriting often about touchy subjects not often discussed in rock or any pop music for that matter.